-We look forward to bringing the community together to explore technology through shared learning and fun.
+We look forward to bringing the community together to explore the history of computers through shared learning and fun.
 Key dates: Computers/Technology Week: December 7th - 11th 2020 Steering Committee Meeting: 2nd week in December - date TBC

 We are pleased to confirm that we are linked up with Swaffham Bulbeck Primary School for the duration of this project.
 Please look out for future updates with their students included.
 They will be busy integrating this learning into their curriculum and will update their school webpage as they progress.